Traditional Regalia Making

 Wed 10:00am to 4:00pm @ Spirit of the Children Society office

-Walk-Ins Welcome.
 Call FRAFCA Clinic to make an appointment, 604-283-3293.
-Sarah Jane Crossen, MN-NP(F)Starting Wed.
-March 24 - Clinic will operate on Wednesday's until further notice.
+Sarah Jane Crossen, MN-NP(F)Until further notice - Clinic will operate on Wednesday's.